devnull-cz/c-prog-lang/modules/operator-precedence.md

 needs to be bracketed this way because `==` and `!=` is of higher precedence than `=`.

+## Operator precedence and structures

 ### `&` or `*` versus `->` or `.`

 `->` and `.` (structure member access) have higher precedence than `&` (address of) and `*` (dereference).
 So, `*somestruct->p_member` dereferences the pointer `p_member`.

-# :wrench: Operator precedence and structures

-Consider the following structures:
+:wrench: Consider the following structures:

 ```C
 struct bar {